ibm-cloud-docs/loadbalancer-service/troubleshooting-errors.md

 {: troubleshoot}
 {: support}

-This topic provides information on common error messages you might encounter while creating/updating an instance of {{site.data.keyword.loadbalancer_full}}.
+Provides information on common error messages that you might encounter while creating or updating an instance of {{site.data.keyword.loadbalancer_full}}.
 {: shortdesc}

 | Error | Explanation  | Solution  |